dalmo1991/superflexPy/doc/demo.rst

    :lines: 86
    :linenos:

-The unit will call the :code:`get_output` method of all its elements (from upstream to downstream) set the inputs of the downstream elements to the output of their respective upstream elements, and return the output of the last element.
+In this code, the unit will call the :code:`get_output` method of all its elements (from upstream to downstream), set the inputs of the downstream elements to the output of their respective upstream elements, and return the output of the last element.